MWFK/Deep-Learning-From-Zero-To-Hero/README.md

 # Deep-Learning-From-Zero-To-Hero
-This is a series of Live Workshops that covers many topics in Deep Learning through simple use cases.
+##### This is a series of Workshops that covers many topics in Deep Learning through simple use cases.

-Ongoing...
+##### Many of the studying matrials are from https://www.coursera.org/professional-certificates/tensorflow-in-practice

+Videos to be uploaded briefly...

 ### First Session
 ##### Subject